top of page

 Me at the Mount Lincoln summit of Decalibron, Colorado.
 2021 by Hayley Babbitt.

-Typically, it takes the average person around 2-3 months to prepare for one 14er summit.
-Any peak that is over 14,000 ft., even 10-11,000 ft. for that matter, can be challenging for several factors; and they typically vary depending on the person and the conditions of the weather and terrain.
-With this being said, let's dive further into my trek of the Decalibron peaks.
+Typically, it takes the average person several months to prepare for one 14,000+ ft. summit.
+Any peak that is over 14,000 ft. can be challenging for several factors and they typically vary depending on the person and the conditions of the weather and terrain.
+At around 8,000 ft.
+(2,400 m) elevation is when some people will start to need oxygen assistance (although not too common at this low of elevation, the numbers increase rapidly with elevation gain).
+Add in unpredictable weather and possibility of severe storms after passing 5,000 ft (1500 m) to the mix and you've entered the territory of true mountaineering.

 Screenshot of the Decalibron Loop Trail via AllTrails.

 The only thing to correct on this screenshot is the length of the trail, which I will warn is a decent bit longer than 7 miles.
 Although the range itself might measure out to be around 7 miles, most people start at trailheads farther down from the range, such as the Kite Lake trailhead.
 I opted to start at Kite Lake myself, which added 1.5 miles each way.
-On top of this, I had to park about a mile south of the trailhead due to the trailhead road being undriveable for most vehicles (like my van).
+On top of this, I had to park about a mile south of the trailhead due to the trailhead road being un-driveable for most vehicles (like my van).
 In the end, the total on-foot mileage ended up being closer to 12 miles when completed.

 Me on the top of Mount Democrat, Colorado.
 2021 by Hayley Babbitt.